-The survey included 1,500 people, aged between 14-24 found that health and fitness pages across social media platforms make people feel inadequate and anxious in their own body and self.
+The survey included 1,500 people, aged between 14-24 and found that health and fitness pages across social media platforms make people feel inadequate and anxious in their own bodies and self.
 Survey participants were asked to rate the impact that Snapchat, Twitter, Facebook, Instagram and YouTube have across 14 different aspects of their mental health and wellbeing.
 This included sleeping problems, anxiety, depression, bullying and loneliness.
-Instagram scored the worst, rating badly for seven out of the fourteen areas, including self-esteem, decreasing body confidence, and increasing anxiety.
+Instagram scored the worst, rating badly for seven out of the fourteen areas.
+This included self-esteem, decreasing body confidence, and increasing anxiety.
 According to the same survey—Snapchat, Twitter and Facebook are also harmful.
-YouTube seemed to show positive effects on mental health in young people.
+In comparison, YouTube seemed to show positive effects on mental health in young people.
 All four ‘harmful’ platforms seem to have a negative effect as they worsen young people’s body image concerns.
 Cyber-bullying is also a concern.
 The four ‘harmful’ platforms according to this survey can also cause sleep problems, anxiety and depression.
 Having said this, young people also suggested that it can have a positive effect by allowing self-expression.

 Many of us fail to recognise that what we see across social media is not necessarily true.
-The majority of ‘fitness motivation’ images which are affecting young people’s self-confidence typically include the perfect angle and lighting.
+The majority of ‘fitness motivation’ images which are affecting young people’s self-confidence, typically include the perfect angle and lighting.
 As a reaction to this, more recently numerous accounts have been showing the reality of those perfect shots.
 A few Instagram models have been ‘redefining beauty standards’ by showing the before and after pictures of themselves in edited and unedited mode and the difference in their body just due to their posture at the time the photograph was taken.
 A number of projects worldwide have also challenged the ‘ideal body’ by posting images of people with diverse physical characteristics to celebrate that diversity and challenge the ‘one-size-fits-all’ model of beauty.

-In spite of the many challenges it poses social media has also become a great place for self-expression, contacting friends/family and sharing your achievements.
+In spite of the many challenges it poses, social media has also become a great place for self-expression, contacting friends/family and sharing your achievements.
 Whether the effect of social media on an individual is going to be positive or negative seems to depend on finding a healthy balance between real relationships and virtual connections.

 These are some of the things to watch out for when using social media